Energy Performance Certificate (EPC) For Landlords

 I’ve seen them as cheap as £50, but I’ve also seen them priced at £100.
 It ultimately depends on the location of the property, from what I’m aware.
 However, I would definitely shop around for quotes, because it is competitive out there.

-Each certificate will last for 10 years unless major renovation work is carried out on the property.
-Property owners can voluntarily get a new certificate after installation of energy efficiency measures – particularly if these improve the energy rating.
+Each certificate will remain valid for 10 years unless major renovation work is carried out on the property.
+Then property owners can voluntarily get a new certificate after installation of energy efficiency measures – particularly if they improve the energy rating.

 If a newer EPC has been produced for a home within the ten year period, only the most recent one is valid.